Jalez/mui-toolpad-extended-tuni/README.md

    - Base URL is fixed to '/'
    - CSRF token handling is mandatory
    - No request caching implementation
+   - Extension packages must use the configured axios instance

 5. **Browser Support:**
    - Requires modern browser features